Human rights in Hungary: Right to due process

 The right to due process is generally protected in Hungary.
 The criminal justice system of Hungary requires that suspects be informed of the charges against them.
 Suspects can be held for at most 72 hours, after which time a pretrial detention motion must be filed for continued detainment.
 Several circumstances entitle the defendant to legal counsel and suspects are entitled to be informed of their rights by police before questioning.
 Defendants are entitled to a fair trial, and this right has generally been enforced.
 The law provides for an independent judiciary, though human rights organizations have alleged that the independence of the judiciary has been compromised by the government under Fidesz.
 Amnesty International has found that the president's power over the judiciary has undermined its independence.

 Physical abuse by police often goes unreported and is not often investigated.
 Conditions in prisons have been found to be inadequate, though an increase in facilities in 2020 has alleviated overcrowding.
+The Hungarian prison system still functions at a 107% occupancy rate, and Hungary has the highest prison population in 33 years.